AustinBrunkhorst/CPP-Reflection/README.md

 };
 ```

 That's it!
 It's much less compilicated than the previously mentioned approach.
-This concept is also applied to fields / globals - getters and setters are simply generated lambdas.
+This concept is also applied to fields / globals with their getters and setters.

 There are some downsides though:
 + Larger code size.
 For each generated lambda, the compiler has to generate a bunch of symbols behind the scenes.